rhysd/actionlint/docs/checks.md

 Some mappings and sequences should not be empty.
 For example, `steps:` must include at least one step.

-actionlint checks such mappings and sequences are not empty while parsing, and reports the empty mappings and sequences as error.
+actionlint checks such mappings and sequences are not empty while parsing, and reports the empty mappings and sequences as an error.

 <a name="check-mapping-values"></a>
 ## Unexpected mapping values